Myanmar releasing 4 foreigners in broad prisoner amnesty

 Among those released were also Kyaw Tint Swe, a former union minister for the office of the State Counsellor, Than Htay, a former member of the Union Election Commission and Lae Lae Maw, a former Chief Minister of Tanintharyi Region who had been jailed for 30 years for corruption since 2020 under Suu Kyi’s government, MRTV announced.

-Mari Yamaguchi in Tokyo and Rod McGuirk in Canberra contributed to this story.
+Grant Peck in Bangkok, Mari Yamaguchi in Tokyo and Rod McGuirk in Canberra, Australia, contributed to this story.

 Credit: Yuri Kageyama